yebinchon/xstack-benchmark/unbias_random_generator/README.md

+Two small while loops in series nested in a for loop.

 Use your language's random number generator to create a function/method/subroutine/... randN that returns a one or a zero, but with one occurring, on average, 1 out of N times, where N is an integer from the range 3 to 6 inclusive.
 Create a function unbiased that uses only randN as its source of randomness to become an unbiased generator of random ones and zeroes.
 For N over its range, generate and show counts of the outputs of randN and unbiased(randN).